tamarrow/dcos-website/src/blog/2016-09-16_gitlab-dcos.md

     nano Dockerfile

-1. Paste in the following contents, which will extend the officia Nginx container and add our index.html file to it:
+1. Paste in the following contents, which will extend the official Nginx container and add our index.html file to it:

     FROM nginx
     COPY index.html /usr/share/nginx/html/index.html